Connect with others who understand.

 Try to eat well during radiation treatment.
 Fatigue may make it harder to consume a well-balanced diet, but not eating enough or eating poorly can make fatigue worse.

-It’s important to make sure that what you eat provides enough calories, vitamins, and nutrients.
-Ask friends or family to help you keep your pantry stocked with ingredients for easy-to-prepare meals so that you don’t become malnourished.
+Make sure you’re eating enough calories, vitamins, and nutrients to stay healthy.
+Ask friends or family to help keep your pantry filled with ingredients for simple meals, so you don’t risk becoming malnourished.

 10. Stay Active

-Regular exercise can help boost your energy levels, and studies show that even moderate daily exercise can help combat fatigue from radiation treatment.
+Regular exercise can help ease fatigue, and studies show that even moderate daily exercise can help combat fatigue from radiation treatment.
 Several MyBCTeam members have shared that taking short walks helps with fatigue.
 One member said, “Fatigue is an issue.
 A short walk helps keep that at bay.”

 To manage fatigue, make sure you take regular breaks, and try to plan activities for times of day when you may have more energy.